 She avoids giving details, and when she does, they’re white lies.
 “Work” is a default for however she’s spending her time that she doesn’t want you to know.

 When she admitted to me she was a stripper, it was only because she had to go back to stripping.
 She was used to telling guys it was something she did temporarily in the past.
+She wouldn’t have told me if we weren’t living together.

 Some women do have a temporary past in stripping.
-Kristin clearly had been to this rodeo way more than I had.
+Hortense clearly had been to this rodeo way more than I had.
 She was a lifer, and I dated her for over a year and a half knowing what she did.

 5. Sex Isn’t a Big Deal

-Even knowing she was a stripper, my relationship with Kristin was normal because I didn’t care.
+Even knowing she was a stripper, my relationship with Hortense was normal because I didn’t care.
 How she made her money wasn’t any of my business, and I was fully aware our relationship was tit-for-tat.

 In order to spend time with Kristin, I was willing to spend some money feeding her and helping her with basic adulting.
-Kristin’s biggest hangup was being seen as an independent adult while she’s leeching money off her family and wealthy old men she’s sleeping with.
+Hortense’s biggest hangup was being seen as an independent adult while she’s leeching money off her family and wealthy old men she’s sleeping with.

 The sex industry itself wasn’t a big deal, because ultimately I know what customer service is like.
 Customers suck, and I was never afraid she’d leave me for a customer.

 After I broke up with her, she started sleeping with the bouncers again (and in all reality, she probably was while we were dating).
+She went back to her full-time sex-worker life because she didn’t know anything else.
+She didn’t know how to be the person her loved ones wanted her to be.

-I dumped Kristin because she knew how important my career is to me.
+I dumped Hortense because she knew how important my career is to me.
 She listened to men for a living, but she apparently wasn’t listening to me.
 I trusted her with the simple responsibility of earning her keep, and she tried to lie to me and convince me she did the work.

-Krzystan was so used to playing people against one another that when it was just me, she didn’t understand that obviously I know when I’m spending 12 hours covering for work she didn’t do.
+Hortense was so used to playing people against one another that when it was just me, she didn’t understand that obviously I know when I’m spending 12 hours covering for work she didn’t do.
 It sticks out.

 I would definitely date another stripper or sex worker, so long as they had a legitimate hustle and weren’t just looking for me to carry their dead weight.
+If you must date a sex worker, find a temp, not a lifer.